• Skip to main content

 How to Flavor the Tofu

 Don't make the mistake of simply dumping a package of tofu into your salad.
 It must be cooked and seasoned first.
 Seasoning it not only adds flavor, but it also helps to draw out the water content.
-For this recipe, you'll use the extra-firm variety with high protein.
+For this recipe, use the extra-firm variety with high protein.

 To prepare it, remove the tofu from its package and rinse it under cold water.
 Then place a paper towel on your counter, lay out the squares of tofu, and cover with another paper towel to drain.
 Press out the extra moisture using your hands.
 You may need to repeat this a few times.